Bryan Braman: College career

 Braman accepted an offer to play football at the University of Idaho, but quickly failed out.
 He would later recall that he had suffered depression while at Idaho.
 He stayed in the state of Idaho for some time, working as a concrete layer for a railroad tie company, earning slightly more than minimum wage.
 At this time he was homeless, spending some of his nights sleeping beside his pet dog on park benches.

 Braman attended Long Beach City College (a two year community college) and played with its football team the following year.

 Due to Braman having taken a year off from NCAA football after departing Idaho State, and limitations on his eligibility to play, Braman only received offers from Division II programs.
 He accepted an offer from West Texas A&M over offers from Central Washington and Midwestern State.
 Braman played strongly during his senior career, during which the team won the 2009 Lone Star Conference South Championship.
 Braman only played five games of his senior season, as he was suspended after being charged for psilocybin that had been found by police in a house to which he was connected.
-While Braman has said that he was living elsewhere at the time, his name was listed on the rental agreement, and he plead guilty in June 2011, being sentenced to one year of deferred adjudication and payment of a $2,000 fine.
-However, thirty days after sentencing, the prosecutor terminated his prohibition and dismissed his case.
+While Braman has said that he was living elsewhere at the time, his name was listed on the rental agreement, and he pleaded guilty in June 2011, being sentenced to one year of deferred adjudication and payment of a $2,000 fine.
+However, thirty days after sentencing, the prosecutor terminated his probation and dismissed his case.